skanikasaini6/KDD_Project/README.md

 *	Understanding information provided in the datasets and looking for types of columns and missing values.
 *	Converting Datatype of Date column to DATETIME from OBJECT
 *	Merging train dataset with store id on stores dataset
-*	Merging resulting dataset with features on 'Store','Date','IsHoliday'
+*	Merging resulting dataset with features dataset using the common predictors 'Store', 'Date', 'IsHoliday'
-*	Now we have a single dataset with all the columns required for exploratory Data Analysis.
+*	Now we have a single dataset with all the columns required for Exploratory Data Analysis.
-*  Checking for Null values and imputing with constants
+*  Checking for null values and imputing with constants- Markdowns 1-5 have a lot of missing values since these markdowns contain values of only particular holiday weeks.
+We have   replaced the missing values with -9999 indicating no extra sales.
 *  Standardizing the features in the Dataset to balance the variance between the features.
 If the features are not normalized    on to a single scale, the model might be biased towards high variance features.
 Bias can be mitigaed by tranforming  original dataset.

 ***Modeling:***

+After carefully analysis of our data in previous steps, we will be looking into conducting our predictive analysis using the following modeling techniques:

+* Logistic Regression
+* Clustering
+* Association Rules

 ***Evaluation:***

+We are going to build and train our model using the above modeling techniques.
+Every predictors will play and important role in analyzing the outcome from our models.
+Although our main focus is on the 5 Markdowns and its effects on Weekly Sales.

 ***Deployment:***